 My Hindi vocabulary is small and selective so I may not have captured all the nuances of her romantic fantasy.
 Paro is the daughter of local bigwig Chaudhary Charanjit Singh and is out of Shiva’s league.

-No one wants these youngsters to get together and this leads into not entirely boring Romeo and Juliet episode.
+No one wants these youngsters to get together and this leads into not entirely boring Romeo and Juliet territory.
 I was concerned the snake theme may dissipate, but Shiva uses snakes as part of his courtship ritual which was an interesting approach.
 Paro can’t stop thinking about him, his snake, and possibly those jalebis and so love blooms.

 They’re so young!
 So pretty!
+He’s in a floral blouse!

 Romance blossoms despite Paro’s father arranging attacks on Shiva using black sorcery, beatings and guns.